EvoNerd/THEE_2025reproducibility/README.md

 # THEE_2025reproducibility Website

-This branch hosts the (website used for the THEE reproducibility module) [https://evonerd.github.io/THEE_2025reproducibility/aboutTHEE.html]).
+This branch hosts the [website used for the THEE reproducibility module.](https://evonerd.github.io/THEE_2025reproducibility/aboutTHEE.html)

 *Note: the **main branch** is used during the module to train students on version control, efficient collaboration, and managing conflicts via Git(Hub).*